Talk: Nasu Kinoko X Urobuchi Gen

 Nasu: I always try to push myself to the limit...if I have ten bags, I try to make ten ideas to fit them.
 And then if I still have ideas left over, I think about making new bags to fit them in.
 I end up with a lot leftover...part of me really wants to give the users a great experience, but I know that these days, people don't spend one or two weeks on games.
 I know it's good to make something that can be finished quickly and enjoyed all the way through, but I've always been a stuffer.

 Uro: I think that's part of the charm of your works, Nasu-san.
 Even if one of your works ended in an hour, I think of that as just one hour in an entire history.
 It has depth.
 I'm really amazed, you know, when I read something like Tsukihime Dokuhon and see how everything was so planned...it's really amazing.
-Really.
-(Laughs)
+Really. (laughs)

-Nasu: Honestly, I'm not sure whether my work is being properly represented through that.
-(Laughs)
+Nasu: Honestly, I'm not sure whether my work is being properly represented through that. (laughs)

 Uro: It's like showing one part of something, or one edge of a glacier.
 I think that sort of unseen expanse is really attractive.